cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

 ...
 ```

-## v2 Leaderboard Helpers
+## v2 leaderboard helpers

-You are not yet at the migration part, you are still on the road to making your v2 complete.
-What you want to achieve with your leaderboard helpers is that you can:
+Before tackling the migration part, continue making your v2 complete.
+For this, your leaderboard helpers should:

 1. Add a new candidate to your array.
-2. Sort the array according to the rules mentioned at the beginning of this section.
+2. Sort the array according to the rules.
 3. Clip the array to 100 and save the result.

-The sorting entails comparing dates, in case of a tie when comparing scores.
+In case of a tie in scores, the sorting entails comparing dates.
 This is potentially expensive if you are deserializing in the comparator itself.
-So you ought to prepare a data structure that has already deserialized the `dateAdded`.
-With that, you can deserialize all the elements of the whole array, sort it, and then reserialize its elements.
-You do not need to use this deserialized element type anywhere else, so you keep it private:
+So, you ought to prepare a data structure that has already deserialized the `dateAdded`, so that you can deserialize all the elements of the whole array, sort it, and then reserialize its elements.
+You do not need to use this deserialized element type anywhere else, so you can keep it private:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/full_leaderboard.go#L11-L15]
 type winningPlayerParsed struct {